 During the year the Great Plains and Midwest regions decided to merge.
-The conclusions and recommendations of the winter and spring meetings in each of the 4 regions were reported at meetings of Institutional Members, and the fall meetings were reported on at the Annual Business Meeting.
+The conclusions and recommendations of the winter and spring meetings in each of the 4 regions were reported at meetings of Institutional Members, and it is anticipated that the fall meetings will be reported on at the Annual Business Meeting.